 How to Actually Support Your Employees’ Mental Health

-May is Mental Health Awareness Month and after living amidst a global pandemic, there is no better time than the present to have candid, honest and judgment free conversations regarding mental health.
+There is no better time than the present to have candid, honest and judgment-free conversations regarding mental health.

 This collective experience has fostered an environment where people are beginning to feel more comfortable talking about their personal struggles, coping strategies and resources they have found useful.
 Talk of therapy is thrown into everyday conversation and no one thinks twice, further reinforcing the notion that the tides are changing.
 And these changing attitudes are also making their way into the workforce.

 Shame, fear of being ostracized, even worries surrounding job security have long kept employees from being open with their employers to the point where they would rather let their work product suffer than speak up.

 According to a pre-pandemic May 2019 poll conducted by the American Psychiatric Association (APA), only 50% of respondents said they were comfortable talking about their mental health in the workplace, while another 33% had concerns about job consequences if they did in fact seek mental health care.

 Employers are responsible for ensuring that their employees have an environment where they can learn, grow and thrive.
 Part of that includes creating a safe space for them to feel comfortable speaking honestly about their challenges, experiences and what they need from their employer in terms of support.